wcarmon/koin/README.md

 ## Getting Started

 First of all, you need to write a module.
 A module **gathers your components definitions** and allows it to be loaded by Koin and injected in your application.
 Keep in mind, that **injection by constructor** is the default strategy targeted by Koin.
 In Android components (Activity, Fragment ...) you can use `by inject()` to inject your dependencies.

+Check the [what's new](https://github.com/Ekito/koin/wiki/What's-new-%3F) wiki page to learn about last changes.

 ### Declare your dependencies